-Link Google Webmaster tools with Google Analytics – Linking your webmaster tools with analytics will give you the opportunity to analyse within Google analytics that data provided by Google which includes the actual queries people used to reach your website, the average position of your website for a number of terms in Google SERPS and many more useful information.
+Link Google Webmaster tools with Google Analytics – Linking your webmaster tools with Google Analytics will give you the opportunity to analyze data provided by Google which includes the actual queries people used to reach your website, the average position of your website for a number of terms in Google SERPS and many more useful information.

 You can access this setting from by clicking the gear icon on the top right corner and selecting ‘Google Analytics Property’.

-Check Search Analytics – Search analytics (found under Search Traffic) is perhaps the most frequently visited tool of search console and this is because it gives a lot of information on how your website is performing on Google Search.
+Check Performance Report – The Performance Report is perhaps the most frequently visited tool of search console and this is because it gives a lot of information on how your website is performing on Google Search.

-After Google removed from Google Analytics the actual keywords that trigger impressions or visits to your website, the only way to get this information for free (and without using any third party tools) is the Search Analytics report.
+After Google removed from Google Analytics the actual keywords that trigger impressions or visits to your website, the only way to get this information for free (and without using any third party tools) is the Performance report.

 You can use the different filtering options to see your ranking position for different terms, the visits you received from each keyword, the devices used by users (desktop, tablets, mobile), countries they are in and a lot more.